kaczmarj/psychopy-lsl/README.md

 You must include the following files in the same directory as your PsychoPy experiment:
 - pylsl.py and \_\_init\_\_.py
-- Windows: liblsl32.dll OR liblsl64.dll
+- Windows: liblsl32.dll or liblsl64.dll
-- Mac OS X: liblsl32.dylib OR libilsl64.dylib
+- Mac OS X: liblsl32.dylib or libilsl64.dylib
-- Linux: liblsl32.so OR liblsl64.so
+- Linux: liblsl32.so or liblsl64.so

 In your PsychoPy Code